narkhedesam/Proxy-List-Scrapper/README.md

 Proxy List Scrapper from various websites.
 They gives the free proxies for temporary use.

+### What is a proxy
+A proxy is server that acts like a gateway or intermediary between any device and the rest of the internet.
+A proxy accepts and forwards connection requests, then returns data for those requests.
+This is the basic definition, which is quite limited, because there are dozens of unique proxy types with their own distinct configurations.

+### What are the most popular types of proxies:
+Residential proxies, Datacenter proxies, Anonymous proxies, Transparent proxies

+### People use proxies to:
+Avoid Geo-restrictions, Protect Privacy and Increase Security, Avoid Firewalls and Bans, Automate Online Processes, Use Multiple Accounts and Gather Data

 #### Chrome Extension in here
 you can download the chrome extension "Free Proxy List Scrapper Chrome Extension" folder and load in the extension.<br/>
 ##### Goto Chrome Extension <a href="https://chrome.google.com/webstore/detail/free-proxy-list-scrapper/jpnflejagpflcemgfnhckkdckpkkfbcc?hl=en-US">click here</a>.